dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Sample.cs#Eager)]

 You can also explicitly load a navigation property by executing a separate query that returns the related entities.
-If change tracking is enabled, then when loading an entity, EF Core will automatically set the navigation properties of the newly-loaded entitiy to refer to any entities already loaded, and set the navigation properties of the already-loaded entities to refer to the newly-loaded entity.
+If change tracking is enabled, then when query materializes an entity, EF Core will automatically set the navigation properties of the newly loaded entity to refer to any entities already loaded, and set the navigation properties of the already-loaded entities to refer to the newly loaded entity.

 ### Querying related entities

 You can also get a LINQ query that represents the contents of a navigation property.

-This allows you to do things such as running an aggregate operator over the related entities without loading them into memory.
+It allows you to apply additional operators over the query.
+Foe example applying an aggregate operator over the related entities without loading them into memory.

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Sample.cs#NavQueryAggregate)]